Mekawy5/chatserv/README.md

   - create workers to consume the queue.
   - workers should save messages in database and elasticsearch.
   - search messages should be implemented.
-  - use redis key-val im-memory db to store chat number
+  - use redis key-val im-memory db to store chat number, message number, chats count and messages count in each chat
+  - crone job to update chat count & messages count in db hourly